apache/tez/tez-tools/swimlanes/README.md

 The data output format is SVG, which also includes clickable links back to the history logs of each task for further debugging, after a slow task has been located.

-To use tool, generate a trimmed log file by doing
+To use the tool, run

-`yarn logs -applicationId <application_...> | grep HISTORY > am.log`
+`./yarn-swimlanes.sh application_..._..`

-Generate the diagram with the tool using
+This will generate an svg named the same as the application ID.

-`python swimlane.py -o am.svg am.log`
+For more information on using this tool visit - the [tez wiki](https://cwiki.apache.org/confluence/display/TEZ/Using+tez-tools+to+analyze+jobs "Using tez-tools to analyze jobs").